wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 ## Telemetry portal

-The telemetry portal for Security Edge Inline in Wallarm provides real-time insights into Edge Node performance via a Grafana dashboard.
-It displays metrics such as CPU usage, requests per second per host, and response times.
+The telemetry portal for Security Edge Inline provides a Grafana dashboard with real-time insights into metrics on traffic processed by Wallarm.

-This feature enables proactive monitoring of Edge Nodes, allowing you to independently verify node status and diagnose issues related to origins or hosts, particularly when a node is in a degraded state.
+The dashboard displays key metrics such as total processed requests, RPS, detected and blocked attacks, deployed Edge node number, resource consumption, number of 5xx responses, etc.

 ![!](../../images/waf-installation/security-edge/inline/telemetry-portal.png)

 **Run telemetry portal** once the Node reaches the **Active** status.
 It becomes accessible via a direct link from the Security Edge section ~5 minutes after initiation.
-Authentication uses the credentials you employ for the Wallarm Console.

 ![!](../../images/waf-installation/security-edge/inline/run-telemetry-portal.png)